Arizona Trail Gear List 2019

 For more on sleeping pads, check out our Best Backpacking Sleeping Pads story.

 Buy the Sea to Summit Ultralight Sleeping Pad

 Trekking Poles: Black Diamond Trail Ergo and Leki Jannu

 We’re long-term testing the Black Diamond Trail Ergo, our Overall Pick in our Best Hiking Poles guide.
 These rugged poles are lightweight, affordable, and are noted for being able to take a hiker’s full weight even on rocky terrain.
 We think they will do well on the Arizona Trail.

 The Leki Jannu are a lightweight women’s hiking poles currently on clearance at various outdoor retailers.
-These affordable aluminum poles are priced competitively with our Budget Pick, the less-reliable Cascade Designs Carbon Fiber.
+These affordable aluminum poles are priced competitively with our Budget Pick, the less-reliable Cascade Mountain Tech Carbon Fiber.

 For more information on hiking poles, check out our Best Hiking Poles story.

 Hiking Shoes: Altra Lone Peak 3.5 and Altra Lone Peak 4.0

 Readers requested that we test the Altra Lone Peaks to update our Best Hiking Shoes story.
 We tested the newest model, the Altra Lone Peak 4.0 (men's and women's) and the previous model (currently on sale) of the Altra Lone Peak 3.5s (men's and women's).
 We intend to write a full single-product review of our experience with these models of Altra Lone Peaks, but here’s a sneak peak:

 On the Arizona Trail, we ran a side-by-side comparison of: